Para obtener más información sobre los planes de Mark en español, envíe su correo electrónico a email@example.com.

 As State Senator, I authored the Fair, Accurate, Inclusive, and Respectful Education (FAIR) Act, which was signed into law in 2011.
 It amends California Education Code to include societal contributions from people with disabilities and members of the LGBT community in history and social studies curriculum.

-School curriculums need to teach acceptance and understanding to our young people, particularly as a means to protect them from harassment at school.
-San Francisco can be a leader on inclusive, anti-bullying initiatives — but we need to ensure that programs are set up for sustained success.
-As Mayor, I will work with school board members, teachers, administrators, parents, the Youth Commission, and youth-serving nonprofits in order to certify that our curriculums are appropriately preparing students to appreciate different perspectives, life experiences, and histories.
+As Mayor, I will work with school board members, teachers, administrators, parents, the Youth Commission, and youth-serving nonprofits in order to certify that our curriculums are appropriately preparing students to appreciate different perspectives, life experiences, and cultural histories.
 Additionally, I will ensure that our communities support our schools’ inclusive agendas through robust after-school, mental health, and safety programs.
+These would include restorative justice practices to support our most vulnerable students.

 Actively support after-school and summer programs